raleigh9123/Full-Stack-Library-Manager/README.md

 ## Getting Started

 First, navigate to the /client directory and install the directory's dependencies using `npm install`.
-After installing dependencies, run `npm run seed`. to seed a new development database.
+After installing dependencies, open /api and run `npm run seed`. to seed a new development database.
 Start the api with `npm start`.

 Navigate to the /api directory and install the directory's dependencies using `npm install`.